bendikwa/esphome-igrill/README.md

 [I][igrill_ble_listener:029]: Found IGrill device Name: iGrill_mini (MAC: 70:91:8F:XX:XX:XX)
 ```

-Once the device is found, remove the igrill_ble_listener device tracker from your configuration and take note of the device MAC address, and use it when configuring a sensor below.
+Once the device is found, take note of the device MAC address.
+You will use it when configuring a sensor below.
+You can now remove the `igrill_ble_listener` device tracker from your configuration.

 ## Supported Devices
 In principle, all IGrill devices, including the Pulse 2000 are supported, but I do not own all of them.
 The ones with a checkmark in the list are confirmed working IGrill models: